esysss/Air_traffic_graph/README.md

 # Air traffic graph
-This project was done this three part which i am going to upload it one by one
+This project was done in three steps.
+I will add more information about each one in the future.